Pollard scores 2 with Elliott out, Cowboys beat 49ers 41-33

+Four of the seven Dallas scores were set up by turnovers from the 49ers (5-9), who became the second Super Bowl runner-up in the past 13 seasons to finish with a losing record the next year.
+San Francisco was eliminated from playoff contention with the loss and Arizona’s win later in the day.

+The Cowboys (5-9) are a game back in the NFC East with two games remaining but have to win both against Philadelphia and the New York Giants while Washington loses twice.

-The Cowboys (5-9) kept faint playoff hopes alive in a matchup of longtime rivals with a rich playoff history that was moved out of prime time with both teams starting the day in last place in their divisions.
+Dallas won consecutive games for the first time in coach Mike McCarthy’s first season by holding off an old playoff rival in a matchup that was moved out of prime time with both teams starting the day in last place in their divisions.

+“If we don’t take care of our own business, nothing else matters,” McCarthy said.
+“We’re clearly focused on what’s in front of us.
+We really want to finish strong with these two division games.
+That’s clearly my focus.”

 Andy Dalton threw for two touchdowns, and Greg Zuerlein kicked a tiebreaking field goal early in the fourth quarter after the second interception by Nick Mullens, who was replaced by C.J.
-Beathard.
+Beathard after losing feeling in his elbow.

 Beathard handled the last two possessions and threw a 49-yard Hail Mary touchdown to Kendrick Bourne on the final play.